winitzki/scall/tutorial/programming_dhall.md

 def identity[X]: X => X  = { x => x }     // Scala
 ```

-In Dhall, the type parameters must be specified explicitly, both when defining a function and when calling it:
+In Dhall, all type parameters must be specified explicitly  when defining a function and when calling it:

 ```dhall
 let identity = λ(X : Type) → λ(x : X) → x